slsa-framework/slsa/docs/spec/v1.0/principles.md

 Access control is still important, but SLSA goes further to provide defense in depth: it **requires proof in the form of attestations that the package was built correctly**.

-**Benefits**: The attestation removes intermediate systems from the trust base and ensures individuals do not have sufficient permission to tamper with the package.
+**Benefits**: The attestation removes intermediate systems from the trust base and ensures that individuals who are accidentally granted access do not have sufficient permission to tamper with the package.